Foxh0und/MCSC/stamfordbridge.md

 **Now continue reading for how “our” system works here in Melbourne.**

-Now continue reading for how “our” system works here in Melbourne:

 There have been plenty of disturbing stories that tell of people paying excessive amounts for a match ticket via ticket agencies in London and also via ‘touts’ (scalpers) near the ground.